 How you can help another person

 Try to stay in contact with bereaved friends and family (even if you cannot visit in person if you or they are isolating).
 Let them talk about how they are feeling and about the person who has died – talking can be one of the most helpful things after someone dies.
 If you are worried they are experiencing very severe symptoms or flashbacks you could suggest they contact Cruse or their GP for further advice and support.
-However it is likely that GP services will be under additional pressures at this time.

 How Cruse can help

 - Our National Freephone Helpline offers emotional help and signposting – call 0808 808 1677.
 Opening hours.